-Eligibility and randomisation: This protocol describes a randomised trial for people in the community at higher risk of an adverse outcome from possible or confirmed SARS-CoV-2 infection, defined in accordance with the United Kingdom's National Health Service syndromic case definition (https://www.nhs.uk/conditions/coronavirus-covid-19/symptoms/).
-Participants are randomised to receive either usual care or a trial treatment in addition to usual care (see appendices for details of all trial arms).
+Eligibility and randomisation: This protocol describes a randomised treatment trial for people in the community with confirmed acute symptomatic SARS-CoV-2 infection.
+Participants are randomised to receive either usual care or a trial treatment in addition to usual care (see Intervention Specific Appendices).
 Participants can take part in the study if they are eligible to be randomised to at least one intervention arm, as well as the Usual Care arm.